 *They are known as bobble heads, bobble head dolls, bobbing heads, bobbleheads, moving heads, nodders, nodding heads, and wobblers.
-In the UK, bobble head dolls are often referred to as nodding dolls.
+In the UK, bobble head dolls are often called nodding dolls.

-Gogol who mentions them in his short story "The Overcoat" in 1842.
+*Bobblehead dolls are believed to date back to the Russian writer Nikolai Gogol, who mentioned them in his short story "The Overcoat" in 1842.

-Bobble heads must not be confused with the Freiburg Bobbele.
+Bobbleheads must be distinct from the Freiburg Bobbele.
 The original narrative is that a real Bobbele must have been born in Freiburg's Elisabeth Hospital and to Freiburg-born parents.

 *Long, long ago